 The de Young Museum is located at 50 Hagiwara Tea Garden Drive.
 It's easy to get to this museum by public transportation, driving, or the Hop On/Hop Off Bus Tour.

 Public Transportation: From Union Square, you can take either the 5-Fulton or the 21-Hayes bus.
 Both drop off just outside of Golden Gate Park.
 From there, it's about a 10-minute walk over to the museum.

 Driving: This is one of the few times I recommend this option.
-The great thing about Golden Gate Park is that there is usually plenty of parking and driving is one of the easiest ways to get around the park.
 The best place to park for the de Young Museum San Francisco is in the garage right next door called the Music Concourse Garage.
 It's just steps away from the entrance.
 You will also find free parking on the streets throughout Golden Gate Park.
-This area is quite busy though, so it might mean you are walking a few blocks to get to the de Young Museum San Francisco.
+Click here to scroll down and learn more about the parking options.

 Public Transportation: There are a few options to get between these two San Francisco fine arts museums on public transportation.
 The route outlined below is the best because it involves the least amount of walking.